 Available Services and Amenities for Alzheimer’s and Dementia Care

 Preservation of dignity and maintaining a person’s skills and interests is a critical element of living an optimum life.
 Dementia care facilities have a specialized focus to care for your loved one in a home-like atmosphere where they can enjoy daily activities, maintain a sense of self, and still enjoy the company of family and friends.
-Some Alzheimer’s or dementia care facilities even offer couples programs where husband and wife and move in and enjoy their new home together.
+Some Alzheimer’s or dementia care facilities in the Louisville, KY area even offer couples programs where husband and wife and move in and enjoy their new home together.

 Common services include: